EdDataScienceEES/tutorial-jackegriffin/index.md

 #### 2(d).
 Filtering rows based on conditions

-The biggest difference between `data.frame` and `data.table` is that `data.table` is aware of its column names.
+The key difference between a `data.frame` and a `data.table` is that `data.table` knows about its column names.
+This makes it easier and more efficient to filter and select columns by simply using their names inside square brackets.
-So while filtering, passing only the column names inside the square brackets is perfect suitable, and very handy.
 ```
 # Dataframe syntax
 penguins[penguins$species == "Adelie" & penguins$body_mass_g > 4000, c("species", "island", "body_mass_g")]